wp-plugins/wordbooker/readme.txt

 2. Wordbooker Options : Overrides when posting

 == Changelog ==

+= Version 2.1.6 22/02/2012 =
+- Total embarassment : I somehow rolled a version with a function call in it that shouldn't have been there!

 = Version 2.1.5 21/02/2012 =
 - Coded round the fact that get_users is a WP>3.0 function.
 So users on WP<3.1 dont get the option to chose the admin user for diagnostic messages